-Match profit forecast misses as Tinder marketing costs rise
+Tinder growth powers Match earnings beat, shares rise

 (Click here tmsnrt.rs/2TBLVt8 for an interactive on Match subscriber growth)

-Reporting by Arjun Panchadar and Pushkala Aripaka in Bengaluru
+Reporting by Arjun Panchadar and Pushkala Aripaka in Bengaluru; Editing by Anil D'Silva